Baryogenesis: Sakharov conditions

 Baryon number violation is a necessary condition to produce an excess of baryons over anti-baryons.
 But C-symmetry violation is also needed so that the interactions which produce more baryons than anti-baryons will not be counterbalanced by interactions which produce more anti-baryons than baryons.
 CP-symmetry violation is similarly required because otherwise equal numbers of left-handed baryons and right-handed anti-baryons would be produced, as well as equal numbers of left-handed anti-baryons and right-handed baryons.
-Finally, the last condition, known as the out-of-equilibrium decay scenario, states that the rate of a reaction which generates baryon-asymmetry must be less than the rate of expansion of the universe.
-This ensures the particles and their corresponding antiparticles do not achieve thermal equilibrium due to rapid expansion decreasing the occurrence of pair-annihilation.
-The interactions must be out of thermal equilibrium at the time of the baryon-number and C/CP symmetry violating decay occurs to generate the asymmetry.
+Finally, the interactions that produce asymmetry must occur before thermal equilibrium because the thermal average of the standard model baryon asymmetry is zero.